nhsconnect/CareConnectAPI/pages/design/design_access.md

 This implementation guide identifies the need to manage any exposed APIs.
 When access control and monitoring is combined while creating an API, this can empower API implementing organisations to improve, control, limit and deny access to APIs and therefore the underlying data in a consistent mechanism.
 When APIs are the central mechanism for authorization and access control to your APIs.

-The normal access protocol When an app attempts to access an API , authorization is enforced by Apigee at runtime.
+# The normal access protocol #
+When an app attempts to access an API, authorization is enforced by Apigee at runtime.
 API access control measures need to be defined alongside API creation and need to look at
 - enforcement of authorisation
 - security of payload and access
 - matching security with scope of use
 - access and approval for particular resources

 A possible mechanism for providing access to APIs is the provision of API keys for access to the APIs being provided.
-Please contribute for other common access methods and add to the [Case Studies](/engage_case_studies.html) to show various access mechanisms to APIs
+Please contribute for other common access methods and add to the [Case Studies](/engage_case_studies.html) to show various access mechanisms to APIs.

 # API Considerations #